 Zero Interest Financing

 Here are some common pitfalls and tips about zero-interest financing offers and credit cards:

-- The “0%” offer could come with a very high interest rate that kicks-in after the grace period.
-For instance, you could end up paying a loan interest of 21 percent after only six months at zero-percent interest.
+- The 0% offer may just be an introductory rate, with a very high interest rate kicking in after that introductory period.
+For example, you could end up paying a 21% rate after just six months of a 0% rate.

-If you are thinking about zero-percent financing or have a contract with zero-percent financing, here are some things to think about:
+If you are thinking about getting zero-percent financing or a zero-interest credit card, here are some tips:

-- If you don't think you will be able to make all scheduled payments on time or pay off the balance before the higher rates begin, consider other financing options that may charge interest sooner, but at a lower rate.
+- If you think you might not be able to make all scheduled payments on time or pay off the balance within the zero-interest time period, consider other alternatives that may charge interest but at a lower rate.
 Do the calculations to see what will end up being cheaper.